-landfall in Australia at Botany Bay.
-His ship the Endeavour's botanist, Sir Joseph Banks, and his Swedish assistant, Daniel Solander, spent several days ashore collecting vast numbers of previously unknown plants.

-On 29 April 1770 Captain James Cook made his first

-Cook was in two minds about a suitable name for the Bay - his journal first refers to it as Stingray's Harbour, then as Botanist Bay, then both were crossed out and the present Botany Bay inserted, no doubt because of Banks and Solander's work.
-Since its name comes from the Bay on which it stands, Botany can well claim to have the oldest (English) place name in Australia.
+On 29 April 1770 Captain James Cook made his first landfall in Australia at Botany Bay.
+His ship the Endeavour's botanist, Sir Joseph Banks, and his Swedish assistant, Jonalei Solander, spent several days ashore collecting vast numbers of previously unknown plants.
+Cook was in two minds about a suitable name for the Bay - his Journal first refers to it as Stingray's Harbour, then as Botanist Bay, then both were crossed out and the present botany Bay inserted, no doubt because of Banks and Solander's work.
+Since its name comes from the Bay on which it stands, Botany can well claim to have the oldest (English) place name in